LapsTimeOFF/F1MV_Integration_Docs/docs/public/GetCricuitData.md

 Here are the steps to get the circuit ID :

 * Open MultiViewer
-* Open the (Replay) Live Timing of the wanted cicuit
+* Open the (Replay) Live Timing of the wanted circuit
 * Then call the API

 <CodeGroup>